 Will a menstrual cup break your hymen?

 By the time your period begins and you’re considering using a tampon or a menstrual cup the hymen may not exist at all or has worn/torn away naturally through various exercises and self-exploration.
 The bike riding, skateboarding, and gymnastics you did?
 Those things may have already have done the trick.
 That’s not to say some of the hymen doesn’t remain, but you won’t know until you look with a mirror.
 You can also inquire with your care provider at your gynecological exam.

 Is it okay for teens to use a menstrual cup?

 As for using a menstrual cup when you are a young teen and as a virgin, this can be done as long as you’re comfortable.
 There is a certain level of maturity to using a menstrual cup or tampons.
-Leaving any product in longer than you should can be a health risk.
+Leaving any product in longer than you should is a health risk.
 For menstrual cups, you should leave your cup in no longer than 12 hours to avoid an increased risk for Toxic Shock Syndrome.
-While the risk is low, cups are not risk free.
+While the risk is low, cups are not risk-free.
 12 hours is a long time but if you are forgetful by nature you may want to set alarms on your phone for morning and night to check your cup.

 Tips for your for the first time: